 Services and Maintenance Revenues.
 Services and maintenance revenues of \$60.5 million in 2002 represented a decrease of 13% from the \$69.9 million in 2001, which in turn, represented an increase of 26% from the \$55.3 million in 2000.
 These revenues represented 59%, 59% and 37% of total revenues in 2002, 2001 and 2000, respectively.
-The decrease in services and maintenance revenues in 2002 is due to slowed demand for consulting services and customer support, resulting from the diminished growth of the license revenue base of customers experienced during 2001 and 2002 and the timing of corresponding support contract renewals on this license revenue base.
+The decrease in services and maintenance revenues in 2002 is due to slowed demand for consulting services, resulting from the diminished growth of the license revenue base of customers experienced during 2001 and 2002 and the timing of corresponding support contract renewals on this license revenue base.
+Consulting services revenues declined from \$36.3 million in 2001 to \$26.7 million in 2002.
 In addition, to a greater degree we have been fulfilling our customers' deployment needs in conjunction with partners, as our solutions are now easier to deploy and, as a result, the demand for our consulting services has declined for customer deployment and integration requirements.
 This is particularly true in Europe, where several large system integration contracts in Europe underpinned the 2001 services revenues in the first half of that year.
-The increase in services and maintenance revenues in absolute dollars from 2000 to 2001 was primarily the result of an increase in demand for consulting services and customer support, the acquisitions of CygnaCom and enCommerce, and increases in maintenance revenues from a larger installed product base and strong customer renewals of annual maintenance agreements.
+The increase in services and maintenance revenues in absolute dollars from 2000 to 2001 was primarily the result of an increase in demand for consulting services and customer support, the acquisitions of CygnaCom and enCommerce, which added approximately \$6.0 million, and an increase of \$5.4 million in maintenance revenues from a larger installed product base and strong customer renewals of annual maintenance agreements.
 Services and maintenance revenues as a percentage of total revenues for 2002 compared to 2001 remained flat, mainly due to the continued improvements achieved in the utilization of our global professional services organization, offset with a shift in the mix of revenues from services and maintenance to license revenues during the first half of 2002.
 This shift was largely due to an increase in demand for our enhanced security solutions, particularly the Entrust Secure Web Portal Solutions, combined with the decrease in services and maintenance business in 2002 as a result of the timing of customer demand.
 The increase in services and maintenance revenues as a percentage of total revenues from 2000 to 2001 reflected a shift in the mix of revenues from license to services and maintenance revenues in 2001, compared to previous years.
-This shift was largely due to the continued growth of our services and maintenance business in response to customer demand, the impact of the professional services revenues of CygnaCom and enCommerce since their respective acquisitions, and the decrease in license revenues during 2001.
+This shift was largely due to the continued growth of our services and maintenance business, which increased \$8.6 million in response to customer demand, the impact of the professional services revenues of CygnaCom and enCommerce since their respective acquisitions, and the decrease in license revenues during 2001.